wp-plugins/snapshot-backup/readme.txt

 == Changelog ==

+= 2.1 =
+Removed horrible red box from main screen
+Added support for custom FTP Port
+Improved security: core files can no longer be called directly (thanks to Ed from ati-pro.com) Fixed bug that spawned automation processes even when deactivated Test FTP Button now saves as well as tests settings SFTP option?
+Test 0 kB SQL file?
+Nonces in forms?

 = 2.0.2 =
 Fixed error message related to header function

 = 2.0.1 =
-Some files for the 2.0 reiease hadn't copied to the WordPress repository... my mistake, issue has ben fixed.
+Some files for the 2.0 release hadn't copied to the WordPress repository.

 = 2.0 =
 New Menu Structure
-Added Autiomation
+Added Automation
 Added Auto Delete function for rolling backups
 Added Manage Snapshots feature to display a list of your Snapshots